ivan1993spb/snake-server/README.md

 * Download and extract source code `curl -sL https://github.com/ivan1993spb/snake-server/archive/${VERSION}.tar.gz | tar xvz --strip 1 -C ${GOPATH}/src/github.com/ivan1993spb/snake-server`
 * `cd ${GOPATH}/src/github.com/ivan1993spb/snake-server`

-Then there are thee options how to build the server from source:
+Then there are three options how to build the server from sources:

 * Build the server binary using Go compiler
 * Build the server binary using Docker
-* Build Docker image
+* Build the Docker image

 #### Build the server binary using Go compiler